-The Company is a Special Purpose Entity controlled by and consolidated within the group financial statements of Santander UK Group Holdings
+The Company is a Special Purpose Vehicle controlled by Santander UK plc and is therefore consolidated within the Santander UK Group Holdings plc's financial statements.

 The Company's ultimate controlling party is Banco Santander SA, a company incorporated in Spain.
 Banco Santander SA is the parent undertaking of the largest group of undertakings for which group financial statements are drawn up and of which the Company is a member.
 Santander UK plc is the parent undertaking of the smallest group of undertakings for which group financial statements are drawn up and the Company is a member.